Traumatic Dental Injuries

 Chipped or Fractured Teeth

 Most chipped or fractured tooth crowns can be repaired either by reattaching the broken piece or by placing a tooth-colored filling.
-If a significant portion of the tooth crown is broken off, an artificial crown or “cap” may be needed to restore the tooth.
+If a significant portion of the tooth crown is broken off, an artificial crown or "cap" may be needed to restore the tooth.
 If the pulp is exposed or damaged after a crown fracture, root canal treatment may be needed.

-These injuries require special attention.
-If breathing through your mouth or drinking cold fluids is painful, bite on clean, moist gauze or cloth to help relieve symptoms until reaching your dentist’s office.
-Never use topical oral pain medications (such as Anbesol®) or ointments, or place aspirin on the affected areas to eliminate pain symptoms.
+If breathing through your mouth or drinking cold fluids is painful, bite on clean, moist gauze or cloth to help relieve symptoms until reaching your dentist's office.
+Never use topical oral pain medications (such as Anbesol®) or place aspirin on the affected areas.

 Dislodged (Luxated) Teeth

 During an injury, a tooth may be pushed sideways, out of or into its socket.
 Your endodontist or general dentist will reposition and stabilize your tooth.
 Root canal treatment is usually needed for permanent teeth that have been dislodged and should be started a few days following the injury.
-Medication such as calcium hydroxide may be put inside the tooth as part of the root canal treatment.
-A permanent root canal filling will be placed at a later date.

 Knocked-Out (Avulsed) Teeth

 If a tooth is completely knocked out of your mouth, time is of the essence.
-See an endodontist or dentist immediately!
-Handled the knocked-out tooth very gently, avoiding touching the root surface and follow these steps to protect the tooth.
+See an endodontist or dentist immediately.
+Handle the knocked-out tooth very gently, avoiding touching the root surface.
+Your endodontist or dentist will carefully evaluate the tooth, place it back in its socket, and examine you for any other dental and facial injuries.
+A stabilizing splint will be placed for a few weeks.

-Knocked-Out (Avulsed) Teeth 2The length of time the tooth was out of the mouth and the way the tooth was stored before reaching the dentist influence the chances of saving the tooth.
-Again, immediate treatment is essential.
-Taking all these factors into account, your dentist or endodontist may discuss other treatment options with you.
+The length of time the tooth was out of the mouth and how it was stored before reaching the dentist influence the chances of saving the tooth.

 Root Fractures

-Will the tooth need any special care or additional treatment?
+Will the tooth need additional treatment?

-The nature of the injury, the length of time from injury to treatment, how your tooth was cared for after the injury and your body’s response all affect the long-term health of the tooth.
-Timely treatment is particularly important with dislodged or knocked-out teeth in order to prevent root resorption.
+The nature of the injury, the length of time from injury to treatment, how the tooth was cared for after injury, and your body's response all affect the long-term health of the tooth.
+Following the injury, you should return for examination at regular intervals for up to five years to ensure that root resorption is not occurring and that surrounding tissues continue to heal.